19th July 2018 by Jess

 A lot of times hunger can be mistaken for thirst so make sure you’re drinking plenty throughout the day and give your adrenals a rest from the caffeine pit stops.

-Top tip: If you amp yourself up on caffeine, switch to herbal tea for four weeks and see if this helps your cravings.
-Herbal teas such as peppermint, lemon and ginger etc. are much more restorative for your health, especially if you’re someone that ‘can’t possibly live without my morning coffee.’
+Top tip: If you amp yourself up on caffeine, make a complete switch to herbal tea for four weeks and see if this helps your cravings.
+Herbal teas are much more restorative for your health, especially if you’re someone that can’t imaging living without a morning coffee.

 Why?
-Caffeine causes your body to produce adrenaline which leads you to use glucose stores (stored glucose is known as glycogen) and as the glucose fuel tank gets low, you crave sugar to fill the get out of danger fuel tank.
-When you’re stressed (dietary stress and emotional stress), your body will predominantly burn glucose and you will crave sugar to replenish your stores so reduce the controllable stress triggers in your life!how to wake up (without coffee)
+Get ready for some science.
+Caffeine causes your body to produce adrenaline which triggers you to use glucose stores (stored glucose is known as glycogen) and as the glucose fuel tank gets low, you crave sugar to fill the get out of danger fuel tank.
+When you’re stressed (dietary stress and emotional stress), your body will predominantly burn glucose and you will crave sugar to replenish your stores - so reducing the stress in your life is always a good idea!how to wake up (without coffee)

 A perfect pairing of edamame beans and kale.
-This combo provides the ultimate ratio of protein, carbs and fats, making it a perfect morning or afternoon snack.
-This green-filled snack comes packaged with its very own dose of copper, vitamin K and manganese!
-This kale is packed full with flavour, fibre and crunch, perfect for beating the afternoon slump.
+This combo provides the perfect ratio of protein, carbs and fats, making it a perfect morning or afternoon snack.
+This green snack is packed full of flavour, fibre and crunch, perfect for beating the afternoon slump.

 Satisfy your three-thirty sugar slump with our cocoa and orange bites with green tea.
 These cocoa orange bites might taste indulgent but are in fact a source of protein with no refined sugar!
 Our taste experts have paired them with a refreshing citrus green tea to make a deliciously uplifting 3pm treat.

-The beauty of popcorn is that it's a great little snack to tide you over until the next meal without being totally filling.
-It's under 150 calories and high in fibre and contains vitamin E which helps to protect our cells from oxidative stress, perfect if you’ve got a heavy workload!
+The beauty of popcorn is that it's a great little snack, under 150 calories and high in fibre and contains vitamin E which helps to protect our cells from oxidative stress, perfect if you’ve got a heavy workload!